Glory Days (Little Mix album): Promotional singles

 The album was supported by six promotional singles.
 On 27 October 2016, "You Gotta Not" was released as the first promotional single.
-The song debuted at number 61 in the UK, 96 in Australia and 88 in Ireland.
+The song debuted at number 61 in the UK, number 96 in Australia and number 88 in Ireland.
 On 4 November, "F.U." was released as the second promotional single, peaking at number 82 in the UK.
 "Nothing Else Matters" was released as the third promotional single on 11 November.

-"Touch" was released on 15 November, as the fourth promotional single before being announced as the second single of the album.
-"Nobody Like You" was released as the fifth promotional on 16 November, peaking at number 185 in the UK.
+"Touch" was released on 15 November as the fourth promotional single before being announced as the second single of the album.
+"Nobody Like You" was released as the fifth promotional single on 16 November, peaking at number 185 in the UK.
 The sixth and final promotional single, "Down & Dirty", was released on 17 November, and peaked at number 159 in the UK.

-Other songs to make appearances on the UK Singles Charts include "Oops" featuring American singer Charlie Puth.
-The song peaked at number 41 in the UK and 49 in Ireland.
-It has been certified Gold by the British Phonographic Industry (BPI) for selling over 400,000 copies in the country.
-In 2021, it was ranked number-one as the group's biggiest-selling non single in the UK, amassing over 40 million streams.
+"Oops", featuring American singer Charlie Puth, was not released as a single but the song peaked at number 41 in the UK and number 49 in Ireland.
+It has been certified gold by the British Phonographic Industry (BPI) for selling over 400,000 copies in the country.
+In 2021, it was ranked as the group's biggest-selling non-single in the UK, amassing over 40 million streams.

 "Is Your Love Enough" peaked at number 47 in the UK and number 49 in Ireland.
-It ranks as the group's sixth biggiest-selling non single in the UK.
+It ranks as the group's sixth biggest-selling non-single in the UK.

 Promotion

-To promote the album the group scheduled promotion campaigns for fans across the UK, Australia, the US, France, Netherlands, Chile, Brazil, Argentina, Belgium, Germany, Norway, Finland and Singapore, called the Glory Days Road Trip.
-Little Mix also had televised and award show appearances between 2016-2018 to promote the singles from the album across Europe, America, Asia, and Australia.
+To promote the album, the group scheduled a promotional campaign called the Glory Days Road Trip, which visited the UK, Australia, the US, France, Netherlands, Chile, Brazil, Argentina, Belgium, Germany, Norway, Finland and Singapore.
+Little Mix also made televised and award show appearances between 2016 and 2018 to promote the album across Europe, America, Asia, and Australia.

 Little Mix embarked on The Glory Days Tour in support of the album.
-It kicked off on May 21, 2017 in Birkenhead, England, and ended on March 25, 2018 in Kobe, Japan, where Little Mix headlined POPSPRING.
+It kicked off on 21 May 2017 in Birkenhead, England, and ended on 25 March 2018 in Kobe, Japan, where Little Mix headlined the POPSPRING festival.
 An estimated 810,000 tickets were sold worldwide and consisted of 70 shows across Oceania, Europe, and Asia.
-The tour grossed over $42,000,000 becoming the group's highest-grossing tour to date.
+The tour grossed $43,000,000, becoming the highest-grossing girl group tour of the 2010s.